Skip to main content

 npx -y @shippo/shippo-mcp start --api-key-header "ShippoToken YOUR_SHIPPO_API_KEY" --shippo-api-version 2018-02-08

-Note: This starts the server in stdio mode, waiting for MCP protocol messages.
-It won't show an interactive prompt — it's designed to be connected to by an MCP client like Cursor or Claude Desktop.
+This starts the server in stdio mode, waiting for MCP protocol messages; it is designed to be connected to by an MCP client.
+For all server arguments, run npx @shippo/shippo-mcp --help.

-Once configured, you can interact with Shippo through natural language:
+Once connected, you can interact with Shippo through natural language:

 Create a shipping label from: